Forecasting Elections from Partial Information Using a Bayesian Model for a Multinomial Sequence of Data: Introduction

-To the best of our knowledge, the present work is the first attempt to introduce a randomly varying probability structure in a sequence of non-identical multinomial distributions.
+Literature on a non-identical sequence of categorical data is somewhat limited.
 In the binomial setting (i.e.\ with two categories of outcome), \cite{le1960approximation} introduced the concept of independent but non-identical random indicators, which was later discussed and applied in a few other studies (see, e.g.\ \cite{volkova1996refinement}, \cite{hong2009prediction}, \cite{fernandez2010closed}).
-However, in all of these papers, the cell probabilities are considered to be fixed.
-Introducing the randomness in the probabilities makes it more attractive and suitable for many real life applications, as has been discussed above.
-Thus, from methodological perspectives, this paper aims to bridge that gap.
-Given the above-mentioned motivating applications, we emphasize that the goal of this study is to forecast aspects of the final outcome rather than inference on the multinomial cell probabilities, although the latter can also be easily done through the proposed framework.
+However, in these papers, the cell probabilities are considered to be different but non-random.
+Introducing the randomness in the probabilities makes it more attractive and suitable for many real life applications.
+To that end, \cite{cargnoni1997bayesian} proposed a conditionally Gaussian dynamic model for multinomial time series data and used it to forecast the flux of students in the Italian educational system.
+This model has later been adopted and modified in different capacities, see \cite{landim2000dynamic}, \cite{terui2010finding}, \cite{quinn2010analyze}, \cite{terui2014multivariate} for example.